melvega888/fastapi-patient-api/README.md

 As a healthcare professional transitioning into tech, I wanted to build something that reflects real-world clinical workflows while learning both backend and frontend development.
 This project focuses on managing patient data in a structured and user-friendly way.

+This project simulates core functionality of an electronic health record (EHR) system, including patient registration, data retrieval, and basic workflow management.

+It was built to better understand how backend systems support clinical workflows and how data is structured and accessed in healthcare environments.

 ---

 ## Features